vgroux/node-jwt/README.md

 # node-jwt

-A nodejs oauth2.0 server using mongodb as a list of known users
+A nodejs oauth2.0 server using an ldap server as an authentication service

 ## Getting Started